GedeIndrajaya/GedeIndrajaya/README.md

 ## Projects

 You can see my projects on my GitHub Repository here.
-Also a project I worked on with my team :
+Also, here's a project I worked on with my team :
 - Research Author (https://ieeexplore.ieee.org/document/10127855): Comparison of Decision Tree and Support Vector Machine for Predicting Jakarta Air Quality Index

 ## Skills